thomas-haslwanter/statsintro/rst/statsContinuous.rst

 Kruskal-Wallis test
 ~~~~~~~~~~~~~~~~~~~~~

-Just as analysis of variance is a more general form of :math:`t` test,
-so there is a more general form of the non-parametric Mann-whitney test:
+When we compare two groups to each other, we use the *t-test* when the
+data are normally distributed and the non-parametric *Mann-Whitney
+test* otherwise.
+For three or more groups, the test for normally distributed
+data is the *ANOVA-test*; for not-normally distributed data, the
-the *Kruskal-Wallis test*.
-When the null hypothesis is true the test
+corresponding test is the *Kruskal-Wallis test*.
+When the null
+hypothesis is true the test statistic for the Kruskal-Wallis test follows
-statistic follows the *Chi squared distribution*.
+the *Chi squared distribution*.

 .. literalinclude:: ..\Code\KruskalWallis.py